Find a Job You Really Want In

 Unemployment Rate: 5.5%

-Here’s a quick look are the places in Washington with the highest unemployment rate:
+Here’s a brief look at places in Washington with the highest unemployment rates:

 - Kelso